tannazmo/Group-Project-10/README.md

 * We dropped all reports that do not have a statin as the suspected drugs of the reactions experienced.

-* We cused the information from some variables to create two new features considered essential for predicting death and hospitalization:
+* We used the information from some variables to create two new features considered essential for predicting death and hospitalization:
 	* "nb_concomitant": the number of concomitant drugs the person was taking with the statin
 	* "nb_interacting": the number of interacting drugs the person was taking with the statin